ANTsX/ANTs/README.md

 ## Examples

 ANTs is a flexible library that can be used for a variety of applications and areas.
 Below is a collection of example scripts that - with a little effort - can be adapted to fit your specific needs.
-Some of these examples also include code for performing the same operations with ANTsR or ANTsPy.
+Some examples also include code for ANTsR or ANTsPy.

 ### Registration